Funding and Resources

 - Hunt Durey, Acting Deputy Director, 617-626-1245.

-3.)
-For wetland restoration or fish run restoration projects and funding, contact the USDA’s Natural Resource Conservation Service (NRCS) (also see Funding, below).
-On Cape Cod, contact: Don Liptack, NRCS District Conservationist for Cape Cod at 508-771-6476.
+-For wetland restoration or fish run restoration projects and funding, contact the USDA’s Natural Resource Conservation Service (NRCS) Massachusetts Office (also see Funding, below).
+On Cape Cod contact: Mia Halter, NRCS District Conservationist for Cape Cod at 508-771-6476 .

-If you need funding to carry out the project, there are many different sources of funding.
-The amount of funding you require will determine whether a single source will be enough, or if you’ll need to find several sources of funding. .
+If you need funding to carry out the project, there are many different sources.
+The amount of funding you require will determine whether a single source will be enough, or if you’ll need to find several sources.
 For example, if you need several hundred or several thousand dollars for a minor repair, there may be local sources such as the town, local non-profit organizations, or local agencies.
 If you need several tens or even hundreds of thousands of dollars for major restoration work, you’ll likely need to find several sources of funding.
 Here are some ways to find funding, and sources of funding that have been successfully used by herring wardens and natural resource directors:

 - Ask the town manager if town funds are available or whether it may be feasible to ask Town Meeting to approve funding;